Rijiju says security agencies will handle attacks on minorities in Kashmir | Law-Order

 On the tourist arrivals in Kashmir this year, Rijiju said Jammu and Kashmir plays a leadership role in the tourism sector in the country.

 ''The valley is not just beautiful, but there is so much to see and do -- its culture, handicraft, activities and the basic character of the people.
 There can be a lot to show to the people across the world.
-Be it sports or culture, Kashmir is moving forward fast and its benefits will reach everyone,'' he added.
+Be it sports or culture, Jammu and Kashmir is moving forward fast and its benefits will reach everyone and every family,'' he added.
+Asked about the developments in Pakistan, Rijiju said he cannot comment on what was happening in the neighbouring country as he was on ''an important visit to Jammu and Kashmir, so, I will better confine to our domestic issues.''
+On a question about the recent violence in Khargone, the Union Law minister said ''any violence is unfortunate''.

+Earlier, the minister inaugurated a mega legal services and awareness camp at Khonmoh in the outskirts of the city here.

+He said the camp was part of a campaign to provide information to the people about their rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)